Quality Diversity through Human Feedback: Towards Open-Ended Diversity-Driven Optimization: Methods

-In traditional unsupervised dimensionality reduction frameworks, while they might capture significant data variances, the ensuing latent representations may not consistently offer semantically meaningful insights or be actionable to guide optimization.
-Recognizing this shortcoming, we adopt contrastive learning~\cite{chopra2005learning, schroff2015facenet} to effectively align the diversity latent space with human notions of difference and similarity.
+While unsupervised dimensionality reduction methods capture significant data variances, the resulting latents may not consistently offer useful semantics for optimization.
+Recognizing this shortcoming, QDHF effectively aligns the latents to human notions of diversity through contrastive learning~\cite{chopra2005learning, schroff2015facenet}.

-\paragraph{Contrastive learning.} Recent work has demonstrated success of using contrastive learning in modeling human preferences for reinforcement learning (RLHF)~\citep{christiano2017deep} and image perceptual similarity~\citep{fu2023dreamsim}.
-Our framework uses a similar approach to align latent projections with human notions of diversity.
-Given a triplet of latent embeddings \(z_1\), \(z_2\), and \(z_3\) and suppose that the human input indicates that \(z_1\) is more similar to \(z_2\) rather than \(z_3\), our intention is to optimize the spatial relations of \(z_1\) and \(z_2\) in the latent space relative to \(z_3\).
-We use a triplet loss mechanism, \ie, to minimize the distance between \(z_1\) and \(z_2\) while maximize between \(z_1\) and \(z_3\) via a hinge loss.
+\paragraph{Contrastive learning.} Recent work has explored using contrastive learning as a type of self-supervised representation learning strategy~\cite{radford2021learning,chen2020simple,he2020momentum,tian2020contrastive}, and has demonstrated success of using it in modeling human preferences in RLHF~\citep{christiano2017deep} and image similarity~\citep{fu2023dreamsim}.
+Our framework takes a similar approach.
+Given a triplet of latent embeddings \(z_1\), \(z_2\), and \(z_3\), and supposing that the human input indicates that \(z_1\) is more similar to \(z_2\) rather than \(z_3\), our intention is to optimize the spatial relations of \(z_1\) and \(z_2\) in the latent space relative to \(z_3\).
+We use a triplet loss mechanism, \ie, to minimize the distance between \(z_1\) and \(z_2\) while maximizing between \(z_1\) and \(z_3\) via a hinge loss.
 This objective can be formalized as:

 where \(D(\cdot, \cdot)\) represents a distance metric in the embedding space, and \(m\) acts as a predetermined margin.
-Through this approach, the learned latent projections are aligned with both the inherent structure of the data and human notions of similarity.
+Through this approach, the latent projections are aligned to both the inherent structure of data and human notions of similarity.

-\paragraph{Human judgement on similarity.} To accommodate our design of contrastive learning, we leverage the Two Alternative Forced Choice (2AFC) mechanism~\citep{fu2023dreamsim} to obtain judgments on input triplets.
-When presented with a triplet \(\{x_1, x_2, x_3\}\), an evaluator is prompted to discern whether \(x_2\) or \(x_3\) is more similar to the reference, \(x_1\).
-Importantly, this mechanism works with not only human judgment, but also judgment produced by heuristics and other AI systems, which means that our framework remains universally applicable across varying feedback modalities.
+\paragraph{Human judgment on similarity.} To accommodate our design, we use Two Alternative Forced Choice (2AFC)~\citep{zhang2018unreasonable,fu2023dreamsim} to obtain human judgments on the similarity of solutions.
+When presented with a triplet \(\{x_1, x_2, x_3\}\), an evaluator is prompted to discern whether \(x_2\) or \(x_3\) is more similar to the reference solution, \(x_1\).
+Importantly, this mechanism works not only with human judgment but also with judgment produced by heuristics and AI systems, meaning that our framework remains universally applicable across different feedback modalities.